bretyo/personal-project/README.md

 ## Technologies I used

-Here is a list of all the technologies I used to make the app.
+Here is a list of the more important technologies I used to make the app.

 ### `React/React Hooks`

 Most of my time at Devmountain has been spent within the React Library.

 Until the start of this project, I and my cohort utilized class components for our assignments and projects.
 For this project I decided to familiarize myself with React Hooks - a decision I am very thankful for, as it made the large amount of components more manageable.
-As well, functional components are said to be faster than class components, so it made more sense to use them, as I needed the game to run as smoothly as possible.

 ### `Socket.IO`